 NB.
-Compulsory: THREE Humanities non-major courses.
+Compulsory: THREE Humanities non-major courses, not including any LANG-coded courses.

 MAJOR IN LINGUISTICS

 This programme focuses on the core subjects of the field, including Phonology and Syntax up to the advanced level, Sociolinguistics, and the study of Creole languages.
 Students select additional courses according to their interests, which may include Language Acquisition, Applied Speech Production, Haitian Creole, etc.